NHSDigital/az-backup/README.md

 * The design currently caters for a scenario where a vault could be unlocked initially, and later locked.
 Do we want this?
 * The design assumes that it is the responsibility of this solution to assign roles to resources-to-be-backed-up, which requires elevated privileges in the subscription that those resources reside.
 Do we want this?
+* Do we want to prefix backup resources in the TF modules - thus enforcing the prefix convention, or allow module consumers to specify the full resource name - thus giving flexibility.

 ### Known Issues